Risk-Team/CAVAanalytics/README.md

 **To load CORDEX-CORE data stored remotely**, set path.to.data to “CORDEX-CORE” and specify the domain.
 This will download in real-time CORDEX-CORE simulations from the University of Cantabria (UC) THREDDS servers.
 Similarly, when path.to.obs is set to W5E5 or ERA5, you access datasets stored in UC THREDDS servers.
+One of the great things about CAVAanalytics is that data is stored in memory so there is no need to process netCDF files.
+Additionally, data retrieval is speedy thanks to the state-of-the-art THREDDS server of the University of Cantabria.

 ``` r
 library(CAVAanalytics)